 If nothing else works, your doctor may prescribe a drug called leuprolide acetate (Eligard, Lupaneta Pack, Lupron Depot).
 It drops the estrogen levels in your body, but it does have side effects.
 Because of this, it’s often thought of as a last resort.

 If you still get headaches, don’t take any drugs.
 Many migraine medicines are bad for your baby.
 An over-the-counter pain reliever like acetaminophen is generally believed safe, but check with your doctor before you take it.

 In the years before menopause, estrogen levels go on a rollercoaster ride.
 Many women see their headaches get worse during this time.

-If you’re on estrogen replacement therapy and your migraines get worse, your doctor may lower the dose, prescribe it in a different form, or have you stop it altogether.
+Once you stop having periods for good, your migraines will likely stop as well.
+If you’re on estrogen replacement therapy and your headaches get worse, your doctor may lower the dose, advise you to stop taking it, or change to a different type.

 An estrogen patch is often the best option.
 It keeps your estrogen level steady, so a menstrual migraine is less likely to happen.